Doraville U Visa Lawyer

 A U visa is a visa for people who are victims of crimes in the United States and are categorized under the non-immigrant category.
 As a result, when this type of visa is approved, they would not immediately obtain lawful permanent resident status.
 Once they obtain their non-immigrant status under this visa, however, they would then be able to apply for lawful permanent resident status (a green card) three years after having a U visa.

 For assistance with obtaining a U visa, get in touch with a Doraville U visa lawyer for legal assistance.
-Schedule a consultation today to learn more.
+Schedule a consultation with a dedicated immigration attorney today to learn more.
+En Español.

 How to Obtain a U Visa

 To obtain a U visa, the victim must have been the victim of a crime within the United States.
 They may also be required to have suffered emotional hardship or trauma as a result of being a victim.
 In addition, they must have been helpful to law enforcement agencies by providing information regarding the criminal offense and cooperating with any of their requests.
 Lastly, they must be admissible to the United States.
-If a person is not admissible for reasons regarding past deportation notices or criminal matters, they could complete a waiver application that is concurrently filed with the U visa.
+If a person is not admissible for reasons regarding past deportation notices or criminal matters, they could work with a dedicated Doraville attorney to complete a waiver application that is concurrently filed with the U visa.

 Is there a Quota on the Number of U Visas Issued Each Year?